brightsole/bg-sushi-go/README.md

       1. specialOrder

   #### NICE TO HAVE:
-  1. history is now criminally underutilised, should it be removed?
-Would use as decorators be easier to use?
+  1. `History` is now in a really good place.
+The only refactor that would be nice would be transforming it into a series of decorators once node has support for them finalized.
+No idea when that'll happen.
+I really considered TS to get it, but I do enjoy this project involving no pre-run compilation.

 </details>